eduMe

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-TopClass LMS is currently shipping more aggressively (velocity 5.0 vs 0.0), with 0 editorial sparks in the last 30 days against 0.
+TopClass LMS and Thought Industries are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other EdTech products to evaluate alongside.

 Top TopClass LMS alternatives in EdTech are ranked by recent ship velocity.
 Browse the "TopClass LMS alternatives" section above for the current picks, or visit /alternatives/topclasslms for the full list with editorial commentary on each.